Multimorbidity – multiple diseases in the one person – is now a large-scale epidemic, and not just in rich countries.

-- British government has a strategy which he says will only slow down the problem, not fix it.
+While the British government has a strategy to slow the problem of antibiotic resistance, it won’t fix it.

-- What he argues is that homeopathy can reduce antibiotic use as an effective treatment.
-For example, upper respiratory tract infections in children.
+Dr Fisher argues that homeopathy is an effective treatment that can reduce antibiotic use.
+For example, a study has clearly shown it to be effective in upper respiratory tract infections in children.

-- Another study in France on 500 children with recurrent upper respiratory tract infection showed another big difference between those who attend practitioners which integrate homeopathy and physicians who don’t.
+A second study from France with 500 children with recurrent upper respiratory tract infection again showed a dramatic difference in treatment and outcomes between those who attended practitioners who integrated homeopathy and those who didn’t.